bhali16/TechFest/README.md

 # How to initialize and Push your Project to TechFest Repo

-### 1. Initialize the local directory as a Git repository.
+### 1. Initialize the project directory as a Git repository.
 ```
 git init
 ```

-### 2. Add the files in your new local repository.
-This stages them for the first commit.
+### 2. Add the files in your new local project repository.
 ```
 git add .
 ```

-### 3. Commit the files that you’ve staged in your local repository.
+### 3. Commit the files that you’ve in your Project (Local) repository.
 ```
-git commit -m "initial commit"
+git commit -m "Your Commit Description"
 ```

 ### 4. Copy the https URL of TechFest repo.
-In the Command prompt, add the URL (https://github.com/bhali16/TechFest.git) for the remote repository where your local repository will be pushed.
+In the Command prompt, add the URL (https://github.com/bhali16/TechFest.git) for the remote repository where your local repository (Project) will be pushed.
 ```
 git remote add origin remote https://github.com/bhali16/TechFest.git
 git remote -v
 ```

-### 5. Push the changes in your branch (Branch Name Will be Provide by Organizer)
+### 5. Push the changes in your branch
+Unique Branch Name Will be Provide by Organizer to every participant.
 ```
 git push origin localBranchName:YourBranchName
 ```